 Obtaining a certificate from a private training program will give you hands-on experience and education working with cats and dogs.
 These programs are usually not accredited, but they will get you started in a career as a dog or cat trainer who can help owners with their pets.

 An associate's degree (usually a two-year program) in animal training or zoo keeping will train students in almost any animal field, including animal behaviour.
 You will learn basic training and behaviour concepts that could apply to all animals.

-Some jobs in animal behaviour require only a Bachelor of Arts or a Bachelor of Science degree; however, most of the career fields in animal behaviour require advanced degrees, such as a Master's degree or a PHD or DVM.
+Some jobs in animal behaviour require only a bachelor of arts or a bachelor of science degree; however, most of the career fields in animal behaviour require advanced degrees, such as a master's degree or a PHD or DVM.

-Animal Behavioural Specialists can be found world-wide and the workplace ranges from dog training facilities to marine facilities with stations all over the world.
-Many Animal Behavioural Specialists become trainers, working in fields such as dog training, horse wrangling, and as zoological trainers.
+Animal behavioural specialists can be found world-wide and the workplace ranges from dog training facilities to marine facilities with stations all over the world.
+Many animal behavioural specialists become trainers, working in fields such as dog training, horse wrangling, and as zoological trainers.

-A growing number of animal behaviourists work in government laboratories or in private business.
+A growing number of animal behaviourists work in government laboratories or in private businesses.
 These jobs involve health-related research, such as a drug company conducting research on the behavioural effects of new drugs on animals, or examining the links between animal behaviour and disease.